ben854719/Arctic-Sentinel-AI-Native-ISR-Dashboard/README.md

 ## Objective:

 The application is a modular, AI-native ISR dashboard for autonomous Arctic threat detection and strategic insight.
 It combines C++ sentiment and environmental parsing, RS256-encrypted telemetry, and OpenCV-powered anomaly detection across satellite and infrastructure data.
 Agentic AI modules orchestrate real-time threat triage and narrative overlays, while ML models forecast risks from Arctic telemetry.
 Matplotlib will create 3D visualization layer renders terrain and vulnerabilities.
-Early metrics show a 35% drop in false positives, 50% faster triage, and 80% comprehension in stakeholder briefings — making the application a scalable solution for defense, climate, and Indigenous resilience missions.
+Early metrics show a 35% drop in false positives, 50% faster triage, and 80% comprehension in stakeholder briefings — making the application a scalable solution for defense and climate.

 ## Video of the project: